Tom Healy (poet): Career

 Healy, who is HIV+, has long been active in various HIV/AIDS causes and anti-poverty efforts and has traveled extensively around the world for microfinance projects and AIDS-prevention organizations.
 President Bill Clinton appointed Healy to serve on the Presidential Advisory Council on HIV/AIDS (PACHA) and he served on the board of the AIDS Action Council in the late 1990s.

-Healy currently serves as chair of the O, Miami Poetry Festival and as a trustee of PEN America.
-He is a life member of the Council on Foreign Relations.

-In 2018, Healy created the Curator Culture series at The Bass where he interviews prominent artists, writers, journalists, activists, educators and entrepreneurs.

 Poetry

 Healy has written three books of poetry.